raspberrypilearning/teachers-classroom-guide/vnc-browser-guide.md

 	sudo chmod 755 vncproxy
 	sudo update-rc.d vncproxy defaults 98
 	```

+	Ignore any messages about missing LSB tags and overrides.

 1. Now reboot your Raspberry Pi by typing `sudo reboot` and both services will start up automatically.
 When the Pi has rebooted, you should now be able to enter the IP address of the Raspberry Pi into the web browser of the host computer.
 You will be prompted for the password that you specified when setting up the VNC server.